-Over in Val Thorens there's been a Folie Douce for a couple of seasons and in 2013 Meribel opened it's very own outpost.
-So if loud music, dancing in ski boots and yager bombs are your thing then head on over.
-The Couer de Cristal offers the same heady on-piste party mix as Folie Douce and is located up the slope from Le Rond Point.
+Over in Val Thorens there's been a Folie Douce for a couple of seasons and in 2013 Meribel opened its very own outpost.
+So if loud music, dancing in ski boots and Jäger bombs are your thing then head on over.

-In town, Le Poste is a stylish new French bar – a welcome change from Alpine pubs and grungy British watering holes.
-The Taverne Bar is an established favourite along with Scott’s Bar and Jack’s Bar for post ski, pre club drinks.
-Then it’s time to a club hosting excellent DJs and themed nights.
+In town, L'Abreuvoir is a stylish new French bar – a welcome change from Alpine pubs and grungy British watering holes.
+La Taverne Bar is an established favourite along with Scott’s Bar and Jack’s Bar for post ski, pre club drinks.
+Then it’s time to head to a club hosting excellent DJs and themed nights.

-Best for: Beer in the afternoon sun at Ronnies.
+Best for: Beer in the afternoon sun at the Ronnie.

 4. Val Thorens

-Almost surrealy, the party ends abruptly when the lifts stop, and the fervent crowd weave their way back down the slopes to continue the fun in one of Val Thorens' many other apres ski hot spots.
+Almost surreally, the party ends abruptly when the lifts stop, and the fervent crowd weave their way back down the slopes to continue the fun in one of Val Thorens' many other après-ski hot spots.

-Dick's Tea Bar has also branched out to Val Thorens and follows a similar format to its sister bar in Val d'Isere.
-Other popular haunts include the very British Frog and Roastbeef, Le Viking and Cafe Snesko.
-Or if it's a few beers in the sun you're after, head to Bar 360 which has a massive terrace, live music and an apres happy hour.
+Other popular haunts include the very British Frog and Roastbeef, or if it's a few beers in the sun you're after, head to Bar 360 which has a massive terrace, live music and an après happy hour.

 Best for: Partying in two resorts in one day.